AdeelK93/collapsibleTree/README.md

 [![Collapsible Tree Colored](README-example-2.png)](https://adeelk93.github.io/collapsibleTree/)

 Gradients can be mapped to a column in the data frame to help visualize relative weightings of nodes.
+Node weighting can also be mapped to a tooltip.

 ``` r
 collapsibleTreeSummary(